 🔖 Summary

-Starbucks offers a variety of gluten-free options, making it easier for individuals with gluten sensitivities to enjoy their coffee and snacks.
-While many of their drinks, like brewed coffee, espresso, and certain cold beverages, are naturally gluten-free, it's essential to be cautious about cross-contamination and ingredients in toppings, syrups, and baked goods.
+Starbucks offers some gluten-free options, which makes it easier for individuals with gluten sensitivities to enjoy their coffee and snacks.
+While many of their drinks, like brewed coffee, espresso, and certain cold beverages, are naturally gluten-free, it's recommened to be cautious about cross-contamination and ingredients in toppings, syrups, and baked goods.

 📙 Other Gluten-Free Menu Guides